monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 Click on the heading 'Verify and Import Signing Key', scroll down until you find this section 'Verify the fingerprint matches'.
 Now let's visually compare that to the one which is printed in our terminal window.
 If you've got a match, great, if not, verify the web links you used and report your findings to the community.

-Now that we have a little more confidence in the key we've downloaded we're going to use the command 'gpg --import binaryfate.asc'
+Now that we have a little more confidence in the key we've downloaded we're going to use the command `gpg --import binaryfate.asc`
-Once again we can use 'gpg --list-keys' to verify that it has been added to our keyring
+Once again we can use `gpg --list-keys` to verify that it has been added to our keyring

 .....................................................